Delegated Classification: Problem Setup

 Contract $t^*$ is chosen to incentivize the agent to invest effort $n(t)$ (via \cref{eq:agent_rational_choice}) such that the training of $h_{n(t)}$ yields high dividends for the principal in terms of expected accuracy.
 We will refer to $t^*$ as a \emph{budget-optimal contract}, and to the general task of finding $t^*$ as \emph{budget-optimal contract design}.

-\paragraph{Information structure.} Borrowing from contract theory, in a delegated learning setting actions $\Actions$ and costs $\Set{c_n}$ are known to both sides, and the outcome distributions $\Set{f_n}$ are known to the agent.
+\paragraph{Information structure.} Delegated learning settings have actions $n$ and costs $c_n$ known to both sides, and outcome distribution $F_{nj}$ known to the agent.
 For the principal, we explore varying levels of knowledge: In Sec.~\ref{sec:budget-opt_contracts}, we assume (as in the classic contract design literature) that the principal has full information of $F$ (i.e., knows the learning curve), and focus on characterizing the optimal contract.
-In Sec.~\ref{sec:empirical} we relax this assumption, and explore a partial-information setting in which the principal relies instead on an empirically-estimated curves $\hat{F}$.\looseness=-1
+In Sec.~\ref{sec:empirical} we relax this assumption, and explore a partial-information setting in which the principal relies instead on an empirically-estimated curves $\hat{F}$.